 Sure, the mere notion of a child bringing a firearm into school is ludicrous, but you’d be surprised what it’s possible to find when investigating school shootings, our Los Angeles juvenile defense attorney at Okabe & Haushalter says.

 If your child is being accused of injuring other children at school or committing any crime, it’s not the end of the world if you have a skilled team of juvenile defense lawyers by your side.

 Earlier this month, Los Angeles residents woke up to a disturbing report in the media: there was a school shooting at a middle school that left five people injured.

 What’s even more shocking is that it wasn’t a 15 or 16-year-old boy – who get involved in the overwhelming majority of school shootings – who fired a gun at the school.
 It was a 12-year-old girl.

-The shooting was reported to the Los Angeles Police Department, which dispatched a team of police officers to arrest the underage girl who is suspected of school shooting and injuring five people, two of whom sustained severe injuries.
+The shooting was reported to the Los Angeles Police Department, which dispatched a team of police officers to arrest the underage girl who is suspected of a school shooting and injuring five people, two of whom sustained severe injuries.

 The police could not reveal the identity of the girl because she is a juvenile.
 Nonetheless, the girl faces charges of negligent discharge of a firearm, according to the police.